JWiley/extraoperators/README.md

 Installation
 ------------

-TO get the latest development version, use:
+To get the latest development version, use:

 ```
 #install.packages("devtools")